 One of the central purposes of Life Differently, is to help provide the tools that will allow individuals to escape the cycle of poverty.
-That is why we are SO excited for our next project.

 Education is free in Honduras, but children who are unable to provided the needed supplies are not allowed to attend.
 Instead, they generally spend their days watching their younger brothers and sisters so their mother can work or they work to provide some very limited income for their family.

 When children miss their opportunity for an education, the continuation of the poverty cycle is inevitable.